hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 >2. when the number of user ≥100,000, the cost=10,000 + 0.1×(100,000 -50,000) + 0.2 * (number_of_users - 100,000).
 >3.
 The actual number of users we have now is 120,000.

-The if-else statement will be as fellow:
+The if-else statement will be as follows:

 ```python
 number_of_users = 120000